 12. Debt-to-Income Ratio

-An individual’s Debt-to-Income Ratio is calculated by taking their total debt and dividing it by their annual income.
+An individual’s Debt-to-Income Ratio is calculated by taking their total monthly debt and dividing it by their monthly income.

 This ratio reflects a person’s capacity to afford housing in light of their existing debts.